jranke/mkin/README.md

   so their estimators can more reasonably be expected to follow a normal distribution.
 This has the side effect that no constraints are needed in the optimisation.
-Thanks to René Lehmann for the nice cooperation on this, especially the isometric logration transformation that is now used for the formation fractions.
+Thanks to René Lehmann for the nice cooperation on this, especially the isometric log-ratio transformation that is now used for the formation fractions.
 * A side effect of this is that when parameter estimates are backtransformed to match the model definition, confidence intervals calculated from